ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

     );
 ```

-> The values of [CALLBACK_USERNAME] should match NE-projectname where
+> The values of [CALLBACK_USERNAME] must match NE-projectname where
 projectname is the project's code.
 > *Example: NE-ERASMUSPLUS*

 > [CALLBACK_PASSWORD] is the same as the callback_username.
 > These fields are limited to 15 characters.

->[POETRY_USERNAME] and [POETRY_PASSWORD] should have been received from
+>[POETRY_USERNAME] and [POETRY_PASSWORD] must have been received from
 DGCOMM (see 'Installations step 1').

 [Go to top](#table-of-content)

 ### Configure the DGT-Connector:
-Once the module is enabled and the settings properly setup, CEM proceeds
+Once the module is enabled and the settings are properly set up, CEM proceeds
 with the module's configuration.

 Edit the translator labelled "DGT Connector (auto created)".